 Prerequisites: The prerequisite for this course is multivariate calculus (Math 104 followed by 114 or 115).
 To do well in this course you will need to be comfortable with algebra, manipulating sums, differentiation and partial differentiation, solving unconstrained optimization problems, and integration.
-To help you gauge your level of mathematical preparation, the RIs will administer a math diagnostic quiz in the first recitation.
+To help you gauge your level of mathematical preparation, we will administer a short math diagnostic quiz early in the semester.
 This will not count towards your grade.

 Required Text: The required textbook for this course is Introductory Statistics for Business and Economics, 4th Edition by Thomas H. and Ronald J. Wonnacott (WW4).
-Used copies are readily available on Amazon.
-I have assigned this book becuase it is extremely cheap if you buy it used and it contains many helpful practice problems.
-Although I will assign "Recommended Readings" from the text, my lectures do not follow the book especially closely.
-As such, my lecture slides, which will be posted online after each lecture, are the final authority on course material.
+If you purchased this book from the bookstore, you got ripped off!
+I suggest that you return it and purchase a used copy on Amazon.
+This book is ancient, so cheap used copies are plentiful.
+The document "Recommended Readings" on the course website provides reading assignments to accompany each lecture.
+While I strongly suggest that you complete the assigned readings, my lecture slides, which will be posted online after each lecture, are the final authority on course material.
 In particular, you are not responsible for material in the textbook unless it is also covered in lecture, but you are responsible for material from lecture even if it is not covered in the textbook.

-Required Technology: We will be using the ResponseCard NXT "clicker" for experiments and class participation exercises during the semester.
-You can buy or rent a clicker from the Penn Bookstore, but please note that models other than the NXT will not work for this course.
+Required Technology: We will be using the "clickers" for experiments and class participation exercises during the semester.
+Both the ResponseCard NXT and the ResponseCard QT are fully compatible with the exercises we will complete this semester.
+Other ResponseCard models will only work for some of the exercises so to make sure you get ful l participation credit (see below) make sure you have the right model.
+You can buy or rent a clicker from the Penn Bookstore.
 As clicker participation will make up 5% of your course grade it is important that you bring your clicker to each lecture.
 I fully understand, however, that things can go wrong: your clicker might stop working or you might forget to bring it after pulling an all-nighter.
 For this reason you will automatically be excused from clicker participation for four lectures: there is no need to inform us in advance or after the fact.
 There will, however, be no further exceptions.
-I will begin keeping track of clicker participation in our second lecture.
-For more details, see "Participation" below.
-Because clickers will determine a portion of your grade, their use is subject to the code of academic integrity, as explained below under "Academic Integrity."
+I will begin keeping track of clickers will determine a portion of your grade, their use is subject to the code of academic integrity, as explained below under "Academic Integrity."